Flame of Recca: Video games

+Flame of Recca: The Game (烈火の炎 -THE GAME-, Rekka no Honō: The Game) is a fighting game released by Konami on December 20, 2001, for the Game Boy Advance.

+Flame of Recca: Final Burning (烈火の炎 -FINAL BURNING-, Rekka no Honō: Final Burning) is an action/fighting game released by Konami on June 10, 2004, for the PlayStation 2.
+A limited number of soundtrack CDs and sets of four bookmarks with character illustrations by Nobuyuki Anzai were given out along with the game CD.

 The series' protagonist has also appeareded in the 2009 Konami fighting game Sunday vs Magazine: Shūketsu!
 Chōjō Daikessen for the PlayStation Portable.

 Reception

-As of June 2013, Flame of Recca had over 25 million copies in circulation.
+The Flame of Recca manga has had over 25 million copies in circulation.

 Jason Thompson, author of Manga: The Complete Guide, described the Flame of Recca manga as "polished and quick-paced", and that it "reads like a more carefully plotted, more extreme version of Yu Yu Hakusho."
 Patricia Duffield, a columnist for Animerica Extra, felt the story and artwork continuously evolved with characters and their unique weapons.
 "Although the series seems to have a tendency toward male fan service, Flame of Recca can be as enjoyable for gals as it is for guys."
 Duffield concluded, "If lots of ninja action with supernatural flair interests you, give Flame of Recca a try."

 In 2010, Mania.com's Briana Lawrence listed Flame of Recca at number four of the website's "10 Anime Series That Need a Reboot".